-

 URL copied!

-Generative artificial intelligence (GenAI) is capturing attention and dominating headlines around the world.
+Generative artificial intelligence (GenAI) is capturing attention and dominating headlines worldwide.
 When combined with traditional non-generative machine learning and AI, GenAI can disrupt traditional ways of working.
 Even more significantly, it can enable new products, services, and revenue streams that were previously unimaginable.

-As AI innovations continue emerging at a rapid pace, business and technology leaders are challenged to make the crucial leap from GenAI/AI experiments to production-ready applications.
+As AI innovations continue emerging rapidly, business and technology leaders are challenged to make the crucial leap from GenAI/AI experiments to production-ready applications.
 Excitement and aspirations are running high, yet obstacles remain.
 For most enterprises, key challenges include concerns about risk and compliance, organizational resistance to change, and uncertainty about which technologies to implement.
 Many enterprises are also navigating challenges around repeatability, as it is seldom straightforward to replicate successful GenAI use cases across multiple functions or divisions.

-While there are no simple resolutions to these challenges, there are some guiding principles you can follow to increase the odds of success.
+While there are no simple resolutions to these challenges, you can follow some guiding principles to increase your odds of success.
 When evaluating opportunities within your organization, consider adopting these three principles:

 - Thoughtful consideration of enterprise objectives and desired outcomes.

-- The selection and/or development of AI systems that are purpose-built for your organization’s industry, existing technology, and data.
+- The selection and/or development of AI systems purpose-built for your organization’s industry, existing technology, and data.

 - An intrinsic commitment to responsible AI.

-This article will explore each of these principles—and introduce a technology solution for addressing them with structure and discipline as well as speed and continued agility.
+This article explores each of these principles and introduces a technology solution for addressing them with structure and discipline as well as speed and continued agility.

 Principle 1: Thoughtful consideration of enterprise objectives and desired outcomes